k1vishnuvardhan/driver-attention-monitoring-system/README.md

 ```

 Then:
-1. Press `Ctrl + F5` once
+1. Press `Ctrl + F5`
 2. Click `Connect Feed`
-3. Make sure your face is visible in the frame
+3. Ensure your face is visible in the frame

+---

 ## External Camera / Dashcam Use

-If you want to use an external USB webcam or a dashcam capture device:

-1. Connect the external camera to the computer
+1. Connect the external camera
 2. Start the app
 3. Open the dashboard
 4. Click `Refresh Cameras`
-5. Select the desired camera source
+5. Select the desired camera
 6. Click `Switch Camera`

 Notes:
 - `Camera 0` is usually the built-in webcam
-- external cameras often appear as `Camera 1`, `Camera 2`, and so on
+- external cameras may appear as `Camera 1`, `Camera 2`, etc.

-- the device must be visible to Windows as a camera or capture device
+---

 ## How To Test

-### Test 1: Backend telemetry
+### Backend telemetry

 Open: